barisdemirdelen/homeassistant-greenchoice/README.md

 greenchoiceuser: your@user.name
 ```

-3. Restart Home Assistant to make it load the integration
+3. Restart Home Assistant to make it load the integration.
 4. Finally add the component to your configuration.yaml, an example of a proper config entry:

 ```YAML